chrisale/ECForecastGrabber/README.md

 * Open forecastgrabber.sh in an text editor.

-* Modify the file paths for wget (or curl)
+** Modify the file paths for wget (or curl)

-* Modify the paths for your local files to be stored including the location of the final html file that can be accessed by the webpage.
+** Modify the paths for your local files to be stored including the location of the final html file that can be accessed by the webpage.

-* Modify the URL for the RSS feed to your location's forecast.
+** Modify the URL for the RSS feed to your location's forecast.
 If you're not sure what this path is, go to https://weather.gc.ca, go to your desired city or town, and then look for the orange RSS or ATOM button.
 This will provide the proper URL for the RSS feed.

-* M

 # Credits and Acknowledgements